webclinic017/stocklearner/README.md

 ## Run:

-1. Modify app.config to set the training data path, eval data path and model config path
+1. Modify `app.config` to set the training data path, eval data path and model config path
 2. Create or modify your own model config ini file and put it into the model config path
-3. Run sl_ops.py for supervised learning and run rl_ops for reinforcement learning
+3. Run `sl_ops.py` for supervised learning and run `rl_ops.py` for reinforcement learning

 ## Models: